eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/c-wallet-unit-attestation.md

   - Restructured the HLRs
   - Added, removed and changed HLR.
 - Changes for Version 0.2:
  - Updated discussions on revocation and cryptographic binding
  - Changes to HLRs

-## 2 Legal Requirements for the Wallet Unit Attestation

 Multiple legal texts impose direct requirements on the Wallet Unit Attestation, and impose requirements that are solved by using Wallet Unit Attestations: [CIR 2024/2977], [CIR 2024/2979], [CIR 2024/2982], and the [European Digital Identity Regulation].
 This section recaps the respective legal requirements from these sources.

 ### 2.1 [European Digital Identity Regulation] about the Wallet Unit Attestation

  The [European Digital Identity Regulation] does not directly address the need for Wallet Unit Attestations.
 Rather, it requires that it should be possible to verify the authenticity and validity of a Wallet Unit.